SU-SWS/template_warehouse/jira_templates_md/siteimprove_template.md

 ## 2. Get the site info
 To request Siteimprove scanning you’ll need:

-1. **School, Department, or Office** - Check org code (https://web.stanford.edu/dept/pres-provost/budget/org/orgchart/)
+1. **School, Department, or Office**: - Check org code (https://web.stanford.edu/dept/pres-provost/budget/org/orgchart/)

-1. **Production URL** (If the site is not launched, this will be the eventual URL.)
+1. **Production URL**: (If the site is not launched, this will be the eventual URL.)

-1. **Build URL** (Where the new site-to-be-launched is getting built.)

-1. **Site owners** (names and emails) who will be using Siteimprove
+1. **Site owners**: (names and emails) who will be using Siteimprove
-2. **Optional: information about the site**, for example: "This is a sandbox site and that it will not have an associated production URL."
+2. **Optional**: for example: "This is a sandbox site and that it will not have an associated production URL."

 ## 2. Ask site owners to create accounts on Siteimprove
 Site owners log into Siteimprove to create their account.

 ### 📧 Send email, Subject: Create your Siteimprove account for \<site-name\>

-As part of our site building, we set up SiteImprove.
-This will allow you to monitor the accessibility of your site, and it will also help with things like broken links and typos.
+We are in the process of setting up SiteImprove to scan your site.
+Siteimprove will allow you to monitor accessibility and SEO, and help find broken links and typos.
 To learn more about Siteimprove, visit https://uit.stanford.edu/accessibility/testing/siteimprove.

 To give you access to the reports, if you haven’t already, you will need to create your account by logging into SiteImprove.
 Please log onto https://siteimprove.stanford.edu, and then let us know you have done so.
 Then, we can set you up with access to reports for your site.